Postpartum depression isn’t a matter solely for mothers of newborn babies.

 Eliminate the problem

 I know, it’s easier said than done.
 If we could all get rid of pain and stress, then the world would be a better place.
+Try keeping track of your sleep patterns and monthly mood fluctuations to help you notice patterns and triggers.
 But once you’ve identified your specific trigger(s), your next goal will be to work at ways to fix that issue in your life.

 If you’re uncertain of where to begin to fix the problems affecting your mental health, then speaking to a therapist can help.
-There are even online therapists available through Better Help.
-For more information on starting online therapy, visit https://www.betterhelp.com/start/
+There are even online psychiatrists available through sites like Online Therapy and Better Help.

 Take care of yourself